cuylerquint/byte-drawer/README.md

 ```
 https://byte-drawer.herokuapp.com
 ```
-*note this is a hobby server so it may have to wake up on a request causing a response to take up to ~30 seconds
+*Note this is a hobby/free server so it may have to wake up on a request causing a response to take up to ~20 seconds sometimes

 2) Execute the following command from the root of the bundle: